 On the other hand, nouns with a non-zero ending in the initial form can also have a non-zero ending in the genitive case, for example:

-feminine words: share - several shares, pin - several pins; neuter words: swamp - several swamps, upper reaches - no upper reaches, bottom of the vessel - no bottoms, shaft - no shafts, face - several faces, point - no points, dress - several dresses, mouth - several mouths, awl - several awls.
+feminine words: share - several shares, size - several points; neuter words: swamp - several swamps, upper reaches - no upper reaches, bottom of the vessel - no bottoms, shaft - no shafts, face - several faces, point - no points, dress - several dresses, mouth - several mouths, awl - several awls.

-In live speech, especially in vernacular, two opposite tendencies are now observed.
+In living speech, especially in common speech, two opposing trends are now observed.

-Firstly, the ending -ov / -ev, inherent primarily in masculine nouns of the second declension, quite consistently displaces other endings (zero, -ey).
+Firstly, the ending -ov/-ev, inherent primarily in masculine nouns of the second declension, quite consistently replaces other endings (zero, -ey).

-For example: colloquially - a lot of people instead of normative many people ; no places instead of normative there are no places.
+For example: in common parlance - a lot of people instead of normative many people ; no places instead of normative no places.

-The latter trend is reinforced by the fact that in the plural in other indirect cases, all nouns have the same endings:
+The latter tendency is strengthened by the fact that in the plural in other indirect cases all nouns have the same endings:

 about songs, about people, about fields, about nights, about kilograms.

-Secondly, in common speech there is the use of forms with a zero ending in those cases when in the literary language only forms with a non-zero ending are allowed.
+Secondly, in common parlance one encounters the use of forms with a zero ending in cases where the literary language allows only forms with a non-zero ending.

 For example: plow 10 hectares of land instead of the literary version - 10 hectares of land.

-All this requires special attention to the formation of the genitive plural form, especially since many of these options become an indicator of the level of human speech culture.
-It is no coincidence that morphological errors in the formation of this form are used in a language game, that is, intentionally - to create a comic effect ( How many people!
-Delov something!- in modern colloquial speech of the intelligentsia).
-Such mistakes are also played up in jokes, for example, in the dialogue between an illiterate passenger and an equally illiterate champion of correct speech:
+All this requires special attention to the formation of the genitive plural form, especially since many of these options become an indicator of the level of a person’s speech culture.
+It is no coincidence that morphological errors in the formation of this form are used in language games, that is, intentionally - to create a comic effect ( How many people!
+Business!- in modern intelligentsia colloquial speech).
+Such errors are also played out in jokes, for example, in the dialogue between an illiterate passenger and an equally illiterate champion of correct speech:

-Not places, but places.
-You don't know cases.
+- Not places, but places.
+You don't know the cases.

-- And you don’t care that we don’t know cases.
+– It doesn’t matter to you that we don’t know cases.

-When forming the genitive plural form in difficult cases, several factors must be taken into account.
+When forming the genitive plural in difficult cases, several factors must be taken into account.

-1. For nouns of the second declension, the endings -ov / -в, -е are distributed as follows:
+1. For second declension nouns, the endings -ov/-v, -ey are distributed as follows:

-for masculine nouns with a solid consonant stem, c or th the main ending is -ov / -ev:
+for masculine nouns with a base on a hard consonant, ts or th the main ending is -ov/-ev:

 many drivers, fighters, geniuses;